laminlabs/lamin-docs/docs/includes/preface.md

 ```

-In your Python session, you transfer an scRNA-seq dataset from the `laminlabs/cellxgene` instance, compute marker genes with Scanpy, and save results.
+In a Python session, transfer an scRNA-seq dataset from the `laminlabs/cellxgene` instance, compute marker genes with Scanpy, and save results.

 ```{eval-rst}
 .. literalinclude:: includes/py-quickstart.py